sanfinity-Iot/openremote/User-Guide:-Manager-APIs.md

 * `{realm}/{clientId}/attribute/{attributeName}`- All attribute events for the specific attribute of all assets

 `attributevalue` topic prefix can be used in place of `attribute` to only return the value of the [AttributeEvent](https://github.com/openremote/openremote/blob/master/model/src/main/java/org/openremote/model/attribute/AttributeEvent.java) rather then the entire event.

-#### Note
-It's important that the clientId in the topic matches the one in the MQTT credentials.

 ### Publish
 It is possible to publish attribute events to specific assets using the following topics and payloads: